 Being a caregiver is lonely and isolating.
 After the holidays, don’t disappear into your own busy life.

-Set up a schedule for regular coffee or tea dates so you can continue to show your support throughout the year.
+Set up a schedule for regular coffee or tea dates to continue showing your support throughout the year.

-If you’re in the area, take them out to their favorite coffee shop or bring their favorite beverage to the house.
+If you’re in the area, take them to their favorite coffee shop or have them bring their favorite beverage to the house.

-If you live far away, give them a gift card to their favorite coffee shop, like Starbucks, and make a phone date so they can sip their favorite drink while you catch up.
+If you live far away, give them a gift card to a local coffee shop, like Starbucks, and make a phone date so they can sip their favorite drink while you catch up.

-While you’re chatting, don’t forget to ask how they, the caregiver, are doing.
-And see if you can figure out how you can help in other ways, rather than waiting for them to ask.
+While you’re chatting, don’t forget to ask how the caregivers are doing.
+See if you can figure out how to help in other ways, rather than waiting for them to ask.

 You could also gift them with a new coffee maker, their favorite coffee, or their favorite tea so they can make their favorite beverages at home.